 And much more:

-- Host parties the sustainable way: with reusable plates, cups, utensils, and napkins.
+- Reuse - Bring a lunch box, reusable utensil, or coffee mug; host parties with reusable plates, cups, utensils, and napkins.

 - Choose products with the least amount of packaging and those made with recycled materials